 Are you employed by the UT and is your scientific article, conference paper, or individual chapter in an edited collection based on research that was not primarily funded with private funds?
 Then you can open up your publication in UT Research Information six months after its first online publication.
 To do so, please contact the information specialist of your faculty.

 Your closed publications can only be read by those who pay a one-time fee per article or who’s employer pays for a subscription to the journal.
-You transfer the exploitation rights of your closed article to the publisher, and are no longer allowed to share your work as you please.
+You transferred the exploitation rights of your closed article to the publisher, so you are not allowed to share your work as you please.

-Your open access publications can be read by anyone with an Internet connection.
-You remain the copyright holder of your own work so you are allowed to share your publication as you please.
-Others can also share it on your terms, for instance for educational purposes.
-This increases the visibility, downloads, citations, and impact of your research.
+Your open access publications can be read by anyone with an internet connection.
+You are still the copyright holder of your own work and chose a licence for your article that shows others how they can share it.
+If you choose a CC-BY licence, others can freely share your publication, even for educational purposes (with a citation to your work).
+Open access increases the visibility, downloads, citations, and impact of your research.

 The university’s stand on open access is expressed in the